You are here

 Completed applications will be reviewed on the following schedule:

-- 2.5 GPA or above (3.0 for Summer Research Fellowship).
-This threshold must be met at the time of the award, and maintained throughout the apprenticeship’s duration.
-In rare cases where a student's GPA is slightly below a 2.5, but high in their particular field of interest, the student’s academic advisor will be asked to write a letter of support for the project.
+2.5 GPA or above (3.0 for Summer Research Fellowship).
+This threshold must be met at the time of the award and maintained for the duration of the apprenticeship.
+In rare cases in which a student's GPA is slightly below a 2.5, but high in their particular field of interest, the student’s academic advisor will be asked to write a letter of support for the project.